plandex-ai/plandex/README.md

 ## 🌟 Build large features and entire projects with AI.

-💻 Plandex is an open source, terminal-based **AI programming engine** with long-running agents, automatic file updates, versioning, branches, and diff review.
+💻 Plandex is a terminal-based **AI programming engine** with long-running agents, automatic file updates, versioning, branches, and diff review.

 🔄 Enables a **tight feedback loop** between programmer and AI.